Lisbon is Always Smiling

 The Portuguese are obsessive about eating nothing but the freshest seafood.
 Their ancient maritime culture and access to the bounty of the sea means that fish is caught and served on the same day.
 Cod, turbot, snapper, grouper, monkfish, flounder, octopus, shellfish, and other delicacies are abundant.
 Fish is generally grilled and served simply with potatoes and vegetables but there are also lovely preparations with delicate sauce or cooked with savory rice, similar to Spanish paella.
 Sardines are a local delicacy that can be bought in artfully designed tins or eaten fresh off the grill.
 Steaks, chicken, pizzas, and vegetarian eats are easy to find as well.

 Wine and other Libations

 Delectably sweet and potent, port wine is uniquely Portuguese.
 There are numerous varieties of both red and white port that are worth trying.
 Don’t worry if port isn’t your bag!
 Portugal also produces top quality dry red and white wines from it’s many wine regions.

-Aside from the wine there are some liquors worth trying, such as the potent aguardente, a brandy made from grapes.
+Aside from the wine, there are some liquors worth trying, such as the potent aguardiente, a brandy made from grapes.
 Or try the sweet Ginja, made from local Morello sour cherries.
-It’s popular to have it served in an edible chocolate shot glasses sold by the old ladies in the street.
+It’s popular to have it served in edible chocolate shot glasses sold by the old ladies in the street.
 Refreshing lager beer can be found just about anywhere – Sangres and Super Bock are the major local brands.

 Dining al fresco

 Lisbon is a wonderful city to eat just about any type of cuisine but even better is that the climate is so inviting to outdoor dining and a drink or two.
 You won’t have to look far to find a delicious outdoor option along the waterfront or nestled among the quaint cobble streets.
 Another special way to taste Lisbon is to take a guided gastronomy tour.